s-ol/mmm/root/articles/mmmfs/historical-approaches/text$markdown+sidenotes.md

 directly known to the system.

-In a retrospective analysis of the Xerox Star's impact on the computer industry<mmm-embed path="../references/xerox-star" wrap="sidenote"></mmm-embed>, the desktop metaphor is described as
+In a retrospective analysis of the Xerox Star's impact on the computer industry, the desktop metaphor is described as
 follows:

+<mmm-embed path="../references/xerox-star" wrap="marginnote"></mmm-embed>
 > In a Desktop metaphor system, users deal mainly with data files, oblivious to the existence of programs.
 > They do not "invoke a text editor", they "open a document".
 > The system knows the type of each file and notifies the relevant application program when one is opened.